varigence/docs/bimlflex/reference-documentation/ExportPath.md

 # Export Path

-The default export path for file exports
+The default export path for file exports.

 Notes:
 * This setting is part of the `Core` settings category.